0x531fm4d3/0x531fm4d3/README.md

 Hi, my name is Amit Moses, with 6+ years of experience in the cybersecurity field.\
-I find Windows internals and malware analysis facsinating.\
+I find Windows internals and malware analysis fascinating.\
 i upload projects to github from time to time.\
 Hope you will find my scripts useful.\
 \